techidaily/site-ai-video-apps/source/_posts/new-vegas-or-premiere-choosing-the-best-video-editing-software-for-you-for-2024.md

 Apple additionally discharged FCPX as a $299 altering application for Mac, which removed any gainfulness from the condition for SONY.
 So that answers why Sony Vegas on Mac is impossible.

-### 2\.
-Is there a Sony Vegas for free?

-No, you do not get a Sony Vegas on Mac completely free at any time.
-However, there is a way in which you can torrent it or go for a free trial version.

-Despite the option, the better suggestion for you is to go and purchase it instead of downloading it from anywhere else.
-It is because choosing the second option may lead to leakage of data from your computer.

-Otherwise, you can also use alternative software such as Hitfilm Express or Lightworks.
-So, now you know that the Sony Vegas ‘Pro’ is just a faux term because there is no difference between the professional and normal version.

-Both come at a premium cost anyway.

 <!-- affiliate ads begin -->
 <span id="1982485">
 					<video width="576" height="240" style="cursor:pointer"